-In conclusion, we offer a preliminary foray into the study of the interactions between noisy landscape sampling and fitness caching.
-We presented and verified analytic formulas for two measures that could be useful for predicting the impact of noise on the performance of fitness-caching neighbor-hood based meta-heuristic search processes in discrete fitness landscapes.
-We experimentally examined several heuristics for choosing an optimal sampling level under these conditions, and while none of these heuristics offer perfect solutions to this problem, at the very least they provide reasonable initial choices, when there is no a priori information about what sampling level to use given an unknown fitness landscape.
+In conclusion, we have offered a preliminary foray into the study of the interactions between noisy landscape sampling and fitness caching.
+We presented and verified analytic formulas for two measures that could be useful for predicting the impact of noise on the performance of fitness-caching neighborhood based meta-heuristic search processes in discrete fitness landscapes.
+We also explored several heuristics for choosing an optimal sampling level under these conditions, and while none of these heuristics offer perfect solutions to this problem, they could provide reasonable initial choices when there is no a priori information about what sampling level to use for an unknown fitness landscape.
 Additionally, they provide a starting place for developing better heuristics for this problem.
 However, further research is required before we can offer prescriptive recommendations for noise level reduction methodology.
 Similar investigations on additional fitness landscapes using other meta-heuristic search methods (simulated annealing, GAs, tabu search, PSO, etc.) will likely offer further insight into the effects of noise on landscape structure.